 Smart retailers understand that consumers need more than just a vast selection and discount pricing to justify going to a retail location.
 They want exclusive events and in-store experiences that connect them to their passions and interests.

-Our 2018 Consumer Research on the types of events customers are looking for from their favorite retailers revealed that special occasions like new product launches, experiential education, DIY workshops, exclusive performances, and celebrity appearances would entice more than half of consumers in the US and UK to go into a store.
+Consumer research on the types of events customers are looking for from their favorite retailers revealed that special occasions like new product launches, experiential education, DIY workshops, exclusive performances, and celebrity appearances would entice more than half of consumers in the US and UK to go into a store.